-45. Saint Kitts and Nevis reported it does not have an administrative or statutory dispute settlement/resolution process in place, which is independent from the audit and examination functions and which can only be accessed through a request by the taxpayer.
+Saint Kitts and Nevis does not have an administrative or statutory dispute settlement/ resolution process in place, which is independent from the audit and examination functions and which can only be accessed through a request by the taxpayer.

-- 46. Saint Kitts and Nevis reported that since 1 January 2017 it has not denied access to MAP for cases where the issue presented by the taxpayer in a MAP request has already been resolved through an audit settlement between the taxpayer and the tax administration. - 47.
+- Saint Kitts and Nevis reported that in the period 1 January 2017-31 December 2019 it has not denied access to MAP in any case where the issue presented by the taxpayer in a MAP request has already been resolved through an audit settlement between the taxpayer and the tax administration. - 66.
 No peer input was provided.